Sannati: Visitors' attractions

-Transport

-Sannati can be reached by rail via Nalwar Station or Wadi Junction.
-Some trains do not stop at Nalwar.
-All trains stop at Wadi Junction.
-Wadi to Nalwar fare by bus is Rs.15/- Nalwar to Sannati is about Rs.20/- by bus, and Rs.25 by sharing autos.
-Whole auto can be hired at Rs.300/- max.
-Sannati can also be reached via Shahapur by car.
-About 10 rooms are presently available at Sannati.
-BSNL, JIO and Airtel Mobile networks work well, and two small canteens meet the needs of visitors.
-Carry mosquito repellent creams - electricity is erratic and rooms are not well ventilated.

 Kanaganahalli

 Kanaganahalli is 3 km from Sannati, which is also on the banks of the river Bhima.

 As this is an important Buddhist site, Govt of Karnataka and ASI are planning to develop it as an international Buddhist center.

 It is the place where an ancient Buddhist Mahastupa site was found.

 Chandrala Parameshwari Temple

-Additionally, Sannati has a famous temple of Chandrala Parameshwari.
+Additionally, Sannati is home to the renowned Shri Lakshmi Chandrala Parameshwari Temple, dedicated to Goddess Lakshmi as Chandralamba Parameshwari who is worshipped there in the form of Chandrala Parameshwari.
+The Hindu text Dasharathiya Tantra states in a conversation with goddess Parvati that “O daughter of mountains, Mahalakshmi is to be known in Kolhapura; that Mahalakshmi, the beloved of Hari, is also established in the peetha of Sannati kshetra" implying that the goddess of Mahalakshmi Temple, Kolhapur also resides in Sannati.